hossein-zare/react-native-dropdown-picker/README.md

 7. The `placeholderStyle` property.

-   It is possible to style the placeholder text with this property.
+   Style the placeholder text with this property.

    ```javacript
    placeholderStyle={{